Official Manual

 Am I Alive?

-Candle check: If your Candle is empty, you are Consumed by the Darkness and are eliminated.
+Candle check: If your Candle is empty at the end of your turn, you are Consumed by the Darkness and are eliminated (see Consumed by the Darkness).

 When you die: When you are eliminated (Consumed or Possessed), any ghosts in your Shadow are split evenly between your two neighbours.
 If the number is odd, you decide who gets the extra ghost.
 See FAQ: When a player is eliminated for details.